Brines Across the Solar System: Ancient and Future Brines

 Meeting Location and Dates

 We are happy to announce the final conference of the LPI's Brines Across the Solar System series.
 The Ancient and Future Brines conference is scheduled for May 15–18, 2023, in Reno, Nevada.
-The conference format will be hybrid with in-person and virtual attendance opportunities.
+The conference format will be hybrid with in-person and virtual attendance opportunities and an optional field trip on May 19.

 Series Purpose and Scope